mynk-tmr/notes/ReactJS/Beginner.md

 ![[Pasted image 20240104064255.png]]

 ### useSyncExternalStore
-- use to update component when **external** data (like server data or browser API object) changes value
+- use to update component when **external** data/event changes value
 - returns a **snapshot** of data

 ```jsx